geo-ant/varpro/README.md

 [![Coverage Status](https://coveralls.io/repos/github/geo-ant/varpro/badge.svg?branch=main)](https://coveralls.io/github/geo-ant/varpro?branch=main)
 ![maintenance-status](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)

-This library provides robust and fast least-squares fitting of nonlinear, separable model functions to observations.
-It uses the VarPro algorithm to achieve this.
+Nonlinear function fitting made simple.
+This library provides robust and fast least-squares fitting of a wide class of model functions to data.
+It uses the VarPro algorithm to achieve this, hence the name.

 ## Brief Introduction

+This crate implements a powerful algorithm to fit model functions to data, but it is restricted to so called _separable_ models.
+See the next section for an explanation.
 The lack of formulas on this site makes it hard to get into the depth of the what and how of this crate at this point.
 [Refer to the documentation](https://docs.rs/varpro/) for all the meaty details including the math.

-### What are Separable Model Functions?
+### What are Separable Models?

-Put simply, separable model functions are nonlinear functions that can be written as a *linear combination* of some *nonlinear* basis functions.
+Put simply, separable models are nonlinear functions that can be written as a *linear combination* of some *nonlinear* basis functions.
 A common use case for VarPro is e.g. fitting sums of exponentials, which is a notoriously ill-conditioned problem.